How can Analysis and Design help in a software project and what are its example outputs?

 Whether you use IT outsourcing for the production of software, or do all your development and IT in-house, Analysis and Design should not be overlooked as it provides useful tools to ensure your products meet the needs of your end users and therefore strengthen your position in the face of competitors.

 What is Analysis and Design (A&D)?

-Analysis and Design is a service provided by Business Analysts (BAs) and User Experience (UX) designers which allows you to have your idea or user need investigated with an aim of finding the best solution to your business challenge.
+Analysis and Design is a service provided by Business Analysts (BA) and User Experience Designers (UX) which allows you to have your need investigated with an aim of finding the best solution to your business challenge.

-At Future Processing, Analysis and Design consists of three phases: Research and Analysis, Ideation and Prototyping, and Usability Testing and Evaluation.
-A&D can be used not only for new projects where you require the team to come up with a solution to a specific problem, but also, importantly for existing projects where BAs and UX specialists can identify gaps and highlight areas for improvement to align the results with the needs of your users.
+At Future Processing, Analysis and Design involvement is perfectly adjusted to client’s needs and current state of work.
+It may consist of three phases: Research and Analysis, Ideation and Prototyping, and Usability Testing and Evaluation.
+A&D can be used not only for new projects where you require the team to come up with a solution to a specific problem, but also, for existing projects where BA and UX specialists can identify gaps and highlight areas for improvement to align the results with the needs of your users.